UK says Hinkley nuclear plant delays will not affect taxpayers - NewsBreak

 UK says Hinkley nuclear plant delays will not affect taxpayers

-LONDON, May 20 (Reuters) - The British government said on Friday that delays in the Hinkley Point C nuclear power station would not have any impact on taxpayers, adding that it would work closely with the plant's developer EDF (EDF.PA) to complete the project.
+LONDON (Reuters) - The British government said on Friday that delays in the Hinkley Point C nuclear power station would not have any impact on taxpayers, adding that it would work closely with the plant’s developer EDF to complete the project.

 “While the Covid pandemic has understandably led to delays, the revised Hinkley Point C construction forecast will have no impact on British billpayers or taxpayers, with any increase in costs borne entirely by the developers,” a British government spokesperson said.